About the event

-Accessibility icons are displayed on relevant building pages and on the Sydney Open app and printable map.
+Accessibility icons are displayed on relevant building pages, on the Sydney Open app, downloadable and printed maps.
 These icons indicate that the site has accessible facilities and an accessible entrance.
 Additional information can be located on individual building pages under ‘Need to Know’.
 A couple of buildings and spaces have limited access with specific information about what this access entails.

 Due to the nature of the building or space, some Focus Tours require a certain level of mobility or fitness.
 Please review the ‘Visitor Requirements’ on individual Focus Tour pages to check if the tour suits you before booking.

 Holders of a Companion Card are eligible for a free ticket for one companion.
 Acceptance of a Companion Card does not indicate that an event or venue is accessible.
-Companion Card holders must refer to the details on the building pages and contact Sydney Living Museums Box Office (1300 448 849) before purchasing a ticket in order to check accessibility and arrange an additional ticket.
+Companion Card holders must refer to the details on the building pages and contact Sydney Living Museums Bookings (02 8239 2211) before purchasing a ticket in order to check accessibility and arrange an additional ticket.

-Auslan and Braille tours are available at Sydney Town Hall, please contact box office on (02) 8239 2211 or 1300 448 849 (Mon–Fri, 9.30am–4.30pm) for further details and bookings and refer to their website for more information regarding the Auslan Tours.
+Auslan and Braille tours are available at Sydney Town Hall, please contact Bookings on (02) 8239 2211 or 1300 448 849 (Mon–Fri, 9.30am–4.30pm) for further details and bookings and refer to their website for more information regarding the Auslan Tours.

 Will I need to queue to access buildings?

 There will be queues to enter some of the most popular Sydney Open buildings.
 Look for the ‘Lines expected’ icon on building pages to help you plan your day.
 The Sydney Open app and our Twitter feeds will have live reports on the day, follow @sydneyisopen and @sydlivmus to stay up to date on queues and waiting times.
 Sydney Living Museum Members will have priority access at key buildings.